 An Introduction: Aged Care Residential (Nursing Home) Accommodation

 Moving into Aged Care residential accommodation represents a very significant decision for any individual, and often their families.
-Although there are support services which assist this can be a complex transition for both individuals and their carers.
-In common with the rest of the website, we try and address these issues in very general terms in the following web pages so that you are better prepared for discussion with either Centrelink or professionals advisors.
+Although there are support services which can assist this will often be a complex transition for both individuals and their carers.
+In common with the rest of the website, we try and address these issues in very general terms in the following web pages so that you are better prepared for a discussion with either Centrelink or professionals financial advisors.

-While we have all seen reports about the increasing cost of providing aged care services, driven by an ageing population and health issues, what is not normally appreciated, is that the great bulk of Australian's aged 65+ either continue to care for themselves in their own accommodation, independent of government assistance, or do so with some element of home assistance.
-For most people, moving into aged care accommodation is not an option which they actively seek, but one which is driven by health issues.
-The Table below illustrates that only a relatively small proportion of Australian will move into residential care, although this may increase over time with longevity.
+While we have all seen reports about the increasing cost of providing aged care services, driven by an ageing population and health issues, what is not normally appreciated, is that the great bulk of Australian's aged 65+ either continue to care for themselves in their own accommodation, independent of government assistance, or do so with some element of home care.